The Collies

 The NiffBen was not a dog person.
 Growing up he had a couple of cats, but that was it for pets.
 He was acquainted with a neighbor’s husky but that was about it.

-In March of 2015, he and his wife, Ann, adopted Jennifer D. from the Northeast Ohio Collie Rescue.
+In March of 2015, he and his wife, Ann, adopted Jennifer from the Northeast Ohio Collie Rescue.
 Jennifer was a tri-colored collie, and was rescued from somewhere in East Cleveland.
 She was somewhere between 7 & 9 when she was adopted and had been de-barked at some point in her life.
 Debarking is the process of shaving down the vocal chords.
 It does not take a dog’s voice away but reduces the volume.
 When Jennifer barked, it sounded like she had a 5 pack of cigarettes a day habit – it was soft and husky bark.

 Alas, her tenure with the firm was short.
 She succumbed to congestive heart failure on June 11, 2018.

-Now Ben and Ann had a void in their life.
+Grace the River Law office CollieNow Ben and Ann had a void in their life.
 But to the rescue came Almost Home Collie Rescue.
-In July, they adopted Grace Philomena, a 4 year old sable & white.
+In July, they adopted Grace Philomena, a 4-6 year old sable & white.
+She was a big girl.
 Gracie P. was penned outside in Tennessee for her entire life and was extremely skittish.
-With lessons from Beatrice, she is learning to be a real dog and has made great strides.
-She is a work in progress and perhaps one day will become the watch dog that Jennifer was.
+Being exposed to so much sun gave her discoid lupus, resulting in her pink nose.
+It took about 2 years for her inner dog to come out.
+For the first couple years she only barked a couple of times.
+She was the second collie to die in 2025.

 Loading Form...